nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occasions when variable dissociation cannot be processed at all due to invalid input, variable dissociation request will return a failure status code with the appropriate error message.
+On occasions when variable dissociation cannot be processed at all due to invalid input, the variable dissociation request will return a failure status code with the appropriate error message.

 ### <a name="service"></a> Service